About Our Trainings

 Fort Collins, Colorado

 Amenities include free Internet access for our group members, an acclaimed full-service restaurant, and an indoor/outdoor pool and fitness center.
-Reservations may be made by calling (800) 548-2635.
-The Center for Loss group rate for 2016-18 is $124/night.
-The room block is limited and must be made four weeks prior to attendance, so reserve your room early.
+Reservations may be made by calling (970) 226-5200.
+The Center for Loss group rate for 2017-18 is $124/night (plus applicable taxes).
+The room block is limited and must be made at least four weeks prior to attendance, so reserve your room early.

 Denver International Airport (DEN) is the closest major airport to Fort Collins, which lies about 90 minutes north of the airport.
-Most participants choose to use ground shuttle service between the airport and the hotel, such as Green Ride at (888) 472-6656 or SuperShuttle at (970) 482-0505.
+Most participants choose to use ground shuttle service between the airport and the hotel.
+The best shuttle option is Green Ride at (888) 472-6656.
 Another option is to rent a car for your stay.

 Our Scottsdale, Arizona, courses are held at the Scottsdale Marriott Suites Old Town, a 243-room facility conveniently located within walking distance of historic Old Town, offering boutique shops and excellent restaurants.

 For your recreational pleasure, the hotel offers an outdoor pool, sauna, and fitness center.
-The Center for Loss has guaranteed a special room rate for course participants of $199/night for December 2017 (plus applicable taxes).
-The room block is limited and must be made four weeks prior to attendance, so reserve your room early.
+The Center for Loss has guaranteed a special room rate for course participants of $199/night for 2017-2018 (plus applicable taxes).
+Due to the busy season, our January 2018 rates are $229/night (plus applicable taxes).
+The guaranteed rate for 2019 is $204/night (plus applicable taxes).
+The room block is limited and must be made at least four weeks prior to attendance, so reserve your room early.
 Reservations may be made by calling (970) 226-6050.

 Phoenix Sky Harbor Airport (PHX) is the nearest airport for the Scottsdale trainings.
 SuperShuttle is the best transportation option.
 Call Super Shuttle at (800) 258-3826 or visit www.supershuttle.com to make your reservation.